arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ### 5

-ThingSpeak is associated with MATLAB—a programming language which is built into the platform and allows us to do some (if we wish, very complex) data analysis.
+ThingSpeak is associated with MATLABï¿½a programming language which is built into the platform and allows us to do some (if we wish, very complex) data analysis.
 For now, we will look at the temperature data and how that varied overnight.
 From your channel you will need to create a MATLAB visualization and choose no starter code.

 ![033_01](/images/033_01.png)

 You can see the code has a few stark differences to Python!
 Comments start with a **%** and lines end with a **;** for a start.
 Let's walk through the code:

-- We set up some values—the channel and API keys and the date/times we're interested in (note we shifted back an hour as the data was collected in GMT but is stored as UTC).
+- We set up some valuesï¿½the channel and API keys and the date/times we're interested in (note we shifted back an hour as the data was collected in GMT but is stored as UTC).
 - Data is then pulled into **data**, **time**, and **channelInfo** variables and the data is separated for the four sensor values.
-- **isnan** (is not a number) is used to remove any empty values—a little bit of rough data cleansing.
+- **isnan** (is not a number) is used to remove any empty valuesï¿½a little bit of rough data cleansing.
 - Smoothed data and trend lines are created.
 - Finally, a plot is shown with the original, smoothed, and trend-lines shown on a plot.